mlauss2/sandec/README.md

 # What does not work:
 - Mortimer and the Riddles of the Medallion
   - Most videos play, but issues with transparency and objects with only half width/height.
-- Star Wars: Making Magic
-  - lots of artifacts in the codec48 videos.
 - Audio
   - RA1/RA2 background music does not loop.
   - RA1 player speech is both genders simultaneously: the game engine filtered them using the SKIP chunks, which are not implemented (yet).